 Recovery: Engo 12,000 lb winch with synthetic line

-Other Armor: A to Z fab diff covers, BL and MML will probably be ordered soon and then skid plates all around!
+Other Armor: A to Z fab diff covers still need to be put on, skid plates next year

-Little things: Smith&Wesson shift knob, rain guards, all-terrain floor mats, grab handles, clear marker lights, stainless hood latches, Monstalinered tub, PIAA fog beams
+Little things: Custom shift knob, rain guards, all-terrain floor mats, grab handles, clear marker lights, stainless hood latches, Monstalinered tub, PIAA fog beams